They Weren't Expecting A Woman

 “Fair Trade certification can't change cultural norms overnight, but it can negate the barriers to do so by boosting women above them.”

-This International Women’s Day, we say thank you to women everywhere who embody the #FairHer mission and inspire us to live and lead boldly.
+This International Women’s Day, we say thank you to women everywhere who inspire us to live and lead boldly.

 Women’s Empowerment 101